findashu/thruskills-mean/node/core/http-module/http-protocol/http-protocol.md

 HTTP defines a handful of methods, also called “verbs”, that a client may use in order to describe the type of request being made.

 Each request can be modeled as doing a specific action on a resource.
 For example, a client may request to create, delete, update or simply read from a resource.
 In HTTP this corresponds to making POST, DELETE, PUT or GET requests respectively.

+**GET**

+* Usually GET request used to read the resource from server.
+* Request Body won't be available.
+* With GET request you can send some data to server using `URL Query String`.
+* Length of URL is limited to `2044` characters, meaning we cannot send too much data in query string as well.

+**POST**

+*